COST GUIDE

 Commercial rewires typically involve replacing the entire electrical installation from the incoming supply through to final circuits.
 This includes 3-phase distribution boards, sub-distribution, containment systems (cable tray, trunking, conduit), power circuits, lighting circuits, small power, and often fire alarm and emergency lighting systems.

-Written by a qualified electrician and reviewed against BS 7671:2018+A4:2026.
+Written by a qualified electrician.
+Regulation references verified against BS 7671:2018+A4:2026.

 Free download